Insane96/InsaneDataPack/README.md

 ![](/gifs/soul_forge_work.gif)

+Breaking any block of the structure will break the machine and drop the Diamond

 ### **Item Manipulator**

 A book that lets you remove gravity from items, make them unable to despawn, be picked up and also center them to the block.